Samm8g/Samm8g/README.md

 ## 🧑‍💻 About Me

 - Focused on building applications that solve real-world problems.
-- Experienced with multiple programming languages and development tools.
+- Experiencing with multiple programming languages and development tools.
 - Currently working on personal projects and contributing to open-source software.

 ---